Data Handling

 Logical Operators

-As discussed earlier the logical operators in python are : and, or, not.
+As discussed earlier the logical operators in python are : and

 is the inverse operator it will invert every result (True becomes False and False Becomes True).